pSub/seminar-formspez/slides.md

 ####

 # Conclusion / Outlook
+## Adaption to the JVM
+### Adaption to the JVM
+  - JVML's sequential type system is compatible with bytecode verifikation, thus it's compatible with the concurrent type system.
+  - The scheduler is mostly left unspecified, thus introducing a secure scheduler is possible.
+  - Issues
+    - Method calls have a big-step semantic
+    - This approach does not deal with synchronization

+####

 ### Conclusion / Outlook
   - Proof of noninterference for a concurrent low-level language
   - Proof of type-preserving compilation in context of concurrency